Trivia for Goodbye Christopher Robin

 - Rumored to be called, "Goodbye Christopher Robin".

 - The film was released in the year 2017 which marked the 40th anniversary of Walt Disney Pictures' 22nd animated film The Many Adventures of Winnie the Pooh (1977).
+And it also marked the 20th anniversary of Pooh's Grand Adventure: The Search for Christopher Robin (1997).

 - A.A.
 Milne, the creator of Winnie the Pooh, and C.R.
 Milne, Christopher Robin, lived on Cotchford Farm in East Sussex.
 It was also the last home of the Rolling Stones founder Brian Jones, and where Jones drowned in his swimming pool on July 3rd, 1969.
 He was 27, the same age as Jimi Hendrix, Jim Morrison, Janis Joplin, Kurt Cobain, and many more famous people.

-- Kelly Macdonald Domhnall Gleeson, and Alex Lawther have all starred in Black Mirror.
+- Kelly Macdonald, Domhnall Gleeson, and Alex Lawther have all starred in Black Mirror.

 - The film's depiction of Christopher Robin Milne's relationship with his parents is fairly accurate.
-In real life, C.R. never actually forgave his father for exploiting him (perhaps inadvertantly) to sell books.
+The actual C.R. never forgave his father for exploiting him (perhaps inadvertantly) to sell books.
 Instead, he learned to accept what had happened, and lived with it until he died in 1996.
 His relationship with his mother was worse; she also disapproved of the woman C.R. eventually married.
 After A.A.
 Milne died in 1956, C.R. had almost no contact with his mother until she died 15 years later.
 C.R.'s only child, his daughter, Claire, was born with Cerebral Palsy.
 She died in 2012, at age 56.

 - A.A.
 Milne was 38, and his wife, Daphne, was 30, when Christopher Robin was born.
 When filming started, Domnhall Gleeson was 33 and Margot Robbie was 26.
 Robbie is also five years older than Alex Lawther, who plays the adult Christopher Robin.